Referrals in counselling

-Making appropriate referrals is part of being in professional practice.
+Making appropriate referrals is part of professional conduct for counsellors in practice.

 Clients come from all walks of life and can present with many difficulties.